Alderney Airport: Airlines and destinations

-Currently the only direct scheduled links from the island are Southampton and Guernsey.
+For many years, the only direct scheduled links from the island were Southampton and Guernsey.
 Routes to other destinations such as Brighton, Bournemouth, Cherbourg, Exeter, Plymouth and Jersey were abandoned over the years due to what Blue Islands, for example, claimed was 'lack of interest'.
-These routes had been operated on and off by Aurigny and Blue Islands but also Alderney Air Ferries, Air Sarnia, and Air Camelot during the 1970s and 1980s.
-The number of air routes to the island is at its lowest since the Second World War except for a brief intermission during the 1967-8 period, when another airline (Glos Air, later to be Aurigny Air Services) was found to fill the void (see below right).
+These routes had been operated on and off by Aurigny and Blue Islands, but also Alderney Air Ferries, Air Sarnia, and Air Camelot during the 1970s and 1980s.
+The number of air routes to the island is at its lowest since the Second World War, except for a brief intermission during the 1967-8 period, when another airline (Glos Air, later to be Aurigny Air Services) was founded to fill the void (see below right).

 From September 2013, airline Aurigny operated direct flights to Jersey on a trial basis for a period of six weeks.

 In April 2015, it was announced that the States of Alderney had asked airline Citywing to operate a seasonal Summer service between Alderney and Jersey using Let L-410 aircraft.
 However this service has not materialised.

 In January 2017, a new airline Air Alderney was set up with the intention of commencing direct flights using Britten-Norman Islander aircraft from Alderney to destinations including Jersey, Cherbourg, Lee-on–Solent, and Brighton.
-Despite considerable progress being made in acquiring aircraft and obtaining an Air Operator's Certificate, to date operations have not yet commenced due to complications regarding ground operations at the intended destination airports.
+Despite considerable progress being made in acquiring aircraft and obtaining an Air Operator's Certificate, to date, operations have not yet commenced due to complications regarding ground operations at the intended destination airports.